digitalphotogear/digitalphotogear/index.md

 DSLRs and mirrorless cameras will be a step up in many ways from the best camera phones especially in terms of their sensor size for gathering lower light and higher dynamic range and their ability to swap lenses.

-Fixed lens cameras do still have a time and place, although are being squashed out by the increased performance of camera phones and are pretty much displaced for normal use.
-One remaining use of fixed lens cameras is during concerts and sports events where detachable lens cameras are banned.
+Fixed lens cameras do still have a time and place, although they are being squashed out by the increased performance of camera phones and are pretty much obsolete for most uses.
+One remaining use of fixed lens cameras is during concerts and sports events where detachable lens cameras are banned but you need a longer zoom than a camera phone can provide.

 ### Cameras
 - [Cell Phone Cameras](phone-cameras)